3 Tips for Dealing with Culture Shock

 By this point you have probably heard all about culture shock and the stages that you’re likely to go through as part of your study abroad experience.
 The truth is that everyone experiences culture shock differently and there is no special spell that can get rid of the culture shock that you are going to feel.
 This past year I have studied abroad in two different countries and gone through culture shock not once, but twice...and let me tell you it can absolutely suck.
 But lucky for you I have picked up a couple tips and tricks that have helped me.
 Here are the three things that have helped me the most!

-- Do not Isolate yourself: The worst possible thing that you can do when dealing with culture shock is to isolate yourself from the people and culture all together.
+Do not isolate yourself: The worst possible thing that you can do when dealing with culture shock is to isolate yourself from the people and culture all together.
 Don’t go out to eat at the pizza restaurant that only speaks English and then go back home and binge watch all of Stranger Things--even if that does sound like the best idea you’ve ever had (trust me, it’s not).
 Go out and try the food that is specific to the country and really start to challenge yourself and your beliefs.
 If you just stay home all the time then you will never be able to fully grasp this new culture and all of the amazing things that it has to offer.
+WSA trips are also a great way to meet new people and build long lasting friendships, and help you break out of your comfort zone.

 Hopefully these tips help you out while you adjust to your new surroundings.
 Remember that you are not the only person going through culture shock and that it is perfectly normal!
 It just takes a little time and then before you know it you’ll feel right at home!